The Federal Income Tax Return. Every person who has received income during the previous year must file a form 1040 with the IRS by April 15.

 The ISIR is the electronic result of the FAFSA.
 Once the processing center receives the FAFSA, they process it and electronically send it to the college.
 Methodist University receives an ISIR for every student that has listed Methodist University on their FAFSA.
 Once the ISIR is received and the student has been accepted from the Office of Admissions, the Office of Financial Aid will make any adjustments or corrections that are needed.
-If everything is accurate, the student can be awarded a financial aid package.
+If everything is accurate, the student can be offered a financial aid package.

-Funds awarded to students that must be repaid usually after graduation from college or dropping below 6 semester hours for a period of 6 months.
+Funds offered to students that must be repaid usually after graduation from college or dropping below 6 semester hours for a period of 6 months.
 A Loan application must be completed to receive the funds.
 You can apply online for either Stafford Loans, Grad/Parent Plus Loans, or Alternative Loans.